-War between Neantherthals and modern humans is considered as one of the reasons the Neanderthals became exinct.
+War between Neanderthals and modern humans was one of the main causes of the Neanderthal extinction.

 The other factors also used to explain the extinction of Neanderthals include parasites and pathogens, competitive replacement, interbreeding with humans, natural catastrophes and a failure to adapt to climate change.

 It was probably a combination of these factors that led to the extinction of the Neanderthals, but it would seem that there is increasing evidence to suggest that Neanderthal wars with modern humans was one of the main reasons for the extinction of the Neanderthals.

 There is increasing evidence for a war between Neanderthals and modern humans around 600 000 years ago which led to the extinction of the Neanderthals after the Hominids split in two groups as one group stayed in Africa, evolving into modern humans, whilst the other migrated to Asia and Europe where they evolved into Neanderthals.

 Before they became extinct, Neanderthals were cooperative big game hunters and ever since the earliest discoveries of Neanderthal remains there have been theories that they were war-like in the same way as modern humans.